Around the world by bike

 23 August - Nesebar

-Good thing the Baltic Cycle group told me where they will be camping as this is definitely the best campside in the area.
-Stopped in both Pomarie and Sozapol today for a swim as it is very hot and and a good way to cool off.
+Good thing the Baltic Cycle group told us where they will be camping as Yuk camping turned out to be the best campsite in the area.
+Along the way, we stopped in both Pomorie and Sozopol for a swim as it was still very hot and a good way to cool off.

 25 August - Yuk Camping

-The Baltic Cycle group moved on and so did Eddy, so I spent the day on the beach trying to get rid of my cycle tan.
+The Baltic Cycle group moved on I spent the day on the beach trying to get rid of my cycle tan.